-• 18 May 2024
+• 20 November 2024

 ArvanCloud is an international cloud service provider that offers services such as CDN, DNS, IaaS, and PaaS.
 Neither ArvanCloud, nor Abr Arvan and Softqloud GmbH, do not provide any services related to Internet filtering, censorship, creation or expansion of national networks, and categorically anything similar to those whatsoever.
 Also, neither ArvanCloud, nor Abr Arvan and Softqloud GmbH is an Internet Service Provider.